Constructing a

 - DEEP WINDOW-WELLS - some of the best on the planet for potted plants and cats and curling up to take a nap in

-- EARTH-FRIENDLY - since we live in a world with increasingly scarce resources, doesn't it seem the sensible and responsible thing to do to build a house with a waste material which is typically burned in the fields after harvest rather than cutting down more forests to build a wood-framed house (which is in fact less energy efficient, less comfortable, and more expensive as well!)
+- EARTH-FRIENDLY - living as we do in a world with increasingly scarce resources, doesn't it seem the sensible and responsible thing to do to build a house with a waste material which is typically burned in the fields after harvest rather than cutting down more forests to build a wood-framed house -- which is in fact less energy efficient, less comfortable, and more expensive as well!)

-A FEW POSSIBLE MINUES:- BANKS ARE LESS LIKELY TO LEND MONEY on a straw bale house, however this is rapidly changing, see sbregistry.greenbuilder.com/mortgage.straw for a list of financial institutions which have now loaned on straw bales
+A FEW POSSIBLE MINUES:- BANKS ARE LESS LIKELY TO LEND MONEY on a straw bale house, however this is rapidly changing, see sbregistry.greenbuilder.com/mortgage.straw for a list of financial institutions which have now loaned on straw bale homes

-- A FEW CRANKY NEIGHBORS may view your house as "unconventional" if not downright disreputable (see PROBLEMS-PROBLEMS for our troubles with this and also the unfortunate results of not thoroughly understanding local zoning and building code regulations)
+- A FEW CRANKY NEIGHBORS may view your house as "unconventional" if not downright disreputable (see PROBLEMS-PROBLEMS for our troubles with these attitudes and also the unfortunate results of not thoroughly understanding local zoning and building code regulations)

-- SOME LOCAL BUILDING CODES may not actually permit the building of a straw bale house or may impose expensive, time-consuming requirements such as 24" wide solid concrete foundations for the walls
+- SOME LOCAL BUILDING CODES may not permit the building of a straw bale house or may impose expensive, time-consuming requirements

 -